defano/wyldcard/README.md

 end keyDown
 ```

 This works because HyperCard passes the `keyDown` message to the field when a user types a character into it.
-The field's script's `on keyDown` handler passes the `keyDown` through the message passing order only when the pressed key (`theKey`) is a number that is evenly divisible by 2.
+The script's `on keyDown` handler passes the `keyDown` through the message passing order only when the pressed key (`theKey`) is a number that is evenly divisible by 2.
 By implementing this handler and only conditionally passing the `keyDown` message back to HyperCard (`pass keyDown`), the script can "steal" these key press events and prevent their normal behavior (which would be to add the character to the text of the field).

-You could prevent the user from choosing a tool on the tool palette by trapping the `choose` message.
-For example,
+You could prevent the user from choosing a tool on the tool palette by trapping the `choose` message in the script of the card, background or stack.
+For example:

 ```
 on choose theTool, toolNumber